 Humanities in the workplace

 This module will give you a taste of live industry experience.
-You will complete a placement for a minimum of 37 hours, write a report around your experience and follow clear work-based learning objectives.
+You will complete a placement, write a report around your experience and follow clear work-based learning objectives.

 Philosophy optional modules